MicrosoftDocs/power-platform/power-platform/guidance/coe/core-components.md

 **Permission**: Intended to be used only by admins.
 Power Platform Service Admin or Global Admin permission is required.
 Share this app with your CoE Admins.

 **Prerequisite**: This app uses Microsoft Dataverse.
 If you have installed this solution in a Production environment, end users need to have a Per User license, or the app needs to be assigned a Per App license, or the environment needs to be covered by pay-as-you-go.
-If you have installed this solution in a Dataverse for Teams environment, a Microsoft 365 license is required for every user.

 ![Admin - Environment Request canvas app.](media\dev-resources-admin-details.png "Admin - Environment Request canvas app")